Would you like to get more information or apply?

 You’ll also get to test your new skills in two work experience placements – one in assisted living, home support, or a group home, and the other in a complex or multi-level care environment.

-The Health Care Assistant program delivered by CDI College is recognized by the BC Care Aide & Community Health Worker Registry, and program graduates are eligible for registration with the BC Care Aide & Community Health Worker Registry.
+The Health Care Assistant program delivered by CDI College is recognized by the BC Care Aide & Community Health Worker Registry.